Vikuuu/Vikuuu.github.io/_posts/2025-06-22-basic-inverted-index.md

 ## Toy Inverted Index

 So, first I want to have 2 strings, and I want to create an Inverted index on those.
-For doing so we have to firslty process those string i.e., making them go through some kind of language processing and getting the output and then creating an inverted index on that processed data.
+For doing so we have to firstly process those string i.e., making them go through some kind of language processing and getting the output and then creating an inverted index on that processed data.